simplertasks/aics/hn/hn-google-doc.md

 A common concern might be the security of data but for Google workplace users they already trust their data to Google so why wouldn't they trust it to google Gemini f an organization already uses Google Workspace (which >80 % of enterprises and millions of SMBs do), then Gemini for Workspace is explicitly designed and sold for exactly this kind of use.

+## Future Possibilities: From Workaround to Native Platform

+AICS works well today because modern LLMs can already interpret its clean structure reliably. well I believe it might receive some traction if enough people or companies thought it was useful there is something that would change ita adoption completely and greatly improve it.

+That same structure makes native support trivial for Google, Anthropic, or OpenAI.
+One toggle on their side would:
+	•	Replace probabilistic parsing with a hard-coded deterministic executor
+	•	Turn FLOW into real code, DATA into a proper database, TEMPLATES into enforced output
+	•	Add persistent memory, audit logs, and Workspace permissions

+The creator still writes in plain AICS English; at runtime it becomes bulletproof.
+If adoption grows organically, any major provider could ship native AICS support in weeks — instantly solving the last real objection (occasional non-determinism) and locking in the Missing Middle for good.
+AICS isn’t just a clever hack.
+It’s one decision away from being the native format for lightweight agentic apps.

 ## Conclusion